 MECHANICAL DRIVE SYSTEMS...prepares the learner to use tools and fasteners safely; identify belt and chain drive components; install and adjust belt and chain drives; apply bearing and lubrication information; perform coupling alignment using straight edge, feeler gauge, and dial indicator and laser methods; identify various gear drives; calculate gear ratios; and analyze first-, second-, and third-class levers.

 ORAL/INTERPERSONAL COMMUNICATION...provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
 COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent

-PROGRAMMABLE CONTROLLERS - ALLEN BRADLEY...prepares the student to understand basic PLC structure and terminology; learn to create and troubleshoot basic PLC programs using the RSLOGIX 500 software and the RSLINX communication software; become familiar with communicating with programming SLC-500 PLCs.
-This course is highly computer based.
-This class qualifies for 64 hours of Continuing Education Units (CEUs) for Electricians.
+PROGRAMMABLE CONTROLLERS - ALLEN BRADLEY...prepares student to understand basic PLC structure and terminology; learn to create and troubleshoot basic PLC programs using the RSLOGIX 500 software and the RSLINX communication software; become familiar with communicating with programming SLC-500 PLCs.
+Course is highly computer based.

-SOLAR TECHNICIAN 1 LAB...provides hands-on lab-based environment where you learn basic parts of photovoltaic systems, complete a solar site assessment, and learn how to size a solar system for desired power output, as well as to work safely around solar electric equipment.
+SOLAR TECHNICIAN 1 LAB...provides a hands-on lab-based environment where students learn the basic parts of photovoltaic systems, complete a solar site assessment, and learn how to size a solar system for desired power output, as well as to work safely around solar electric equipment.

-TURBINE MAINTENANCE...prepares learners to climb, inspect and service wind turbines; use torque fasteners; check gearbox lubrication; add grease to moving and exposed parts; verify good electrical connections; perform an overall "system check" and routine maintenance on a wind energy system; in addition to fault determination and troubleshooting.
+TURBINE MAINTENANCE...prepares learners to climb, inspect and service wind turbines; use torque fasteners; check gearbox lubrication; add grease to moving and exposed parts; verify good electrical connections; perform an overall "system check" and routine maintenance ona wind energy system; in addition to fault determination and troubleshooting.
 Students will incorporate wind industry best safety practices, must be prepared to climb multiple times in a day, and work full days outside in varying weather conditions.
-PREREQUISITES: 10620110 AC Fundamentals, 10620138 Programmable Controllers-Allen Bradley, 10620104 Fluid Power 2 and 10804113 College Tech Math 1A or 10804115 College Tech Math 1 and COREQUISITE: 10482124 Wind Technician 3 Lab
+COREQUISITE: 10482124 Wind Technician 3 Lab

-WIND SYSTEMS INTRODUCTION...prepares the learner to assess the global energy picture, analyze the causes of wind flow and wind flow properties, write a site assessment, explore small, medium, and large wind turbine designs, assess the environmental effects of wind turbines, perform business assessments for wind energy projects, plan a wind energy project, evaluate the operation and maintenance requirements of wind turbines and their components, and analyze the future of wind energy.
+WIND SYSTEMS INTRODUCTION...prepares the learner to assess the global energy picture, analyze the causes of wind flow and wind flow properties, write a site assessment, explore small, medium, and large wind turbine designs, assess the environmental effects of wind turbines,perform business assessments for wind energy projects, plan a wind energy project, evaluate the operation and maintenance requirements of wind turbines and their components, and analyze the future of wind energy.

 WIND SYSTEMS NETWORKING...introduces the wind technician to the applications of SCADA, SCADA control processes, remote connections of generation assets, remote monitoring and remote control, IP addressing, installing and removing programs on PC's, downloading programs on PLC's, proper removal and replacement of communication and control components, as well as connecting to various components for troubleshooting, testing, and component addressing.
-PREREQUISITE: 10482124 Wind Technician 3 Lab and 10620138 Programmable Controllers - Allen Bradley
+COREQUISITES: 10482124 Wind Technician 3 Lab and 10620138 Programmable Controllers - Allen Bradley

-WIND TECHNICIAN 1 - RESCUE AND TOOLS...prepares students for work at height and to perform equipment inspections on climbing and fall arrest gear; wear required PPE, PFPE, and apparel while working on wind turbine systems.
+WIND TECHNICIAN 1 - RESCUE AND SAFETY...prepares students for work at height and to perform equipment inspections on climbing and fall arrest gear; wear required PPE, PFPE, and apparel while working on wind turbine systems.
 Students will be SAFER certified in safe tower access, climbing, rescue, and confined space rescue, and will demonstrate proper knot tying and display professionalism and safe working habits during all tasks.
-Students are trained in the use of hand tools and torque tools.
+This course familiarizes learners with OSHA regulations related to the wind industry and proper methods to eliminate and control hazards.
+Students receive training in First Aid, CPR, rigging, and confined space and receive the 10-hour OSHA for General Industry and the Tools at Height certifications.
 COREQUISITE: 10482101 Wind Systems Introduction

-WIND TECHNICIAN 2 - SAFETY AND MAINTENANCE...familiarizes learners with OSHA regulations related to the wind industry and proper methods to eliminate and control hazards.
-Students receive training in First Aid, CPR, rigging, and confined space and receive the 10-hour OSHA for General Industry and the Tools at Height certifications.
-Participants develop skills in repair and maintenance of commercial wind turbines.
+WIND TECHNICIAN 2 - TOOLS AND MAINTENANCE...develops skills in repair and maintenance of commercial and medium size wind turbines.
 Industry standards, training manuals, and field experience are course standards.
-COREQUISITE: 10482104 Wind Technician 1 - Rescue & Tools
+Students are trained in the proper use of hand tools and both hand and hydraulic torque tools.
+COREQUISITE: 10482104 Wind Technician 1 - Rescue & Safety